yenrenART/fxhash-canvas-template/README.md

 This file is used for helper functions to simplify things, which you may or may not need depending on your project.

 ## draw.js
-In **draw()**, we first get the canvas size **w** based on the browser window dimensions.
-You can then use **w** as your base unit for the location and size of your shapes to achieve a responsive design. e.g. width of rectangle = w / 10, location of rectangle = (w / 4, w / 6), etc. For simplicity, this example uses a square canvas, but you can modify it to your needs (i.e. portrait, landscape).
+In **draw()**, we first get the canvas width **cw** based on the browser window dimensions.
+You can then use **cw** as your base unit for the location and size of your shapes to achieve a responsive design. e.g. width of rectangle = w / 10, location of rectangle = (w / 4, w / 6), etc. This template demonstrates the use of both a square canvas and a rectangle canvas with an aspect ratio (for portrait/landscape artworks).

 ## LICENSE.txt
 This file is where you store your license details for your art and code.